CDRouter SNMP User Guide

 Introduction

-CDRouter SNMP is an add-on for CDRouter, the industry’s leading CPE and router test platform.
+CDRouter SNMP is an expansion for CDRouter, the industry’s leading CPE and router test platform.
 CDRouter SNMP adds Simple Network Management Protocol (SNMP) test capabilities to CDRouter.

 In a residential or SOHO environment, SNMP functionality is typically integrated directly within the CPE device.
 CDRouter SNMP supports testing SNMP implementations over a wide range of IPv4 and IPv6 network configurations as well as both UDP and TCP transports.
 CDRouter SNMP provides an instant regression environment for testing SNMP functionality, and is powerful, easy to use, and fully automated.